turingschool/front-end-curriculum/lessons/service-workers.md

 While this aspect of service workers provides us with great flexibility, it also requires us to change the way we think about how a script communicates with our application.
 A worker script cannot directly interact with the DOM like we are used to.
 Instead, service workers can communicate with the pages it controls by responding to events and messages.

 ## Practice

 We'll create simple Markdown Previewer application that allows users to type markdown into a textarea, transforming it to HTML on the fly.
 We'll use a web worker for the transformation, and a service worker for loading up our assets when a user is offline.

 Follow along by cloning the [markdown-previewer](https://github.com/turingschool-examples/markdown-previewer) application.
 We already have some basic HTML and CSS ready for us, and we also have a `markdown-it.min.js` file in our `lib` directory that will handle our markdown to HTML transformation.

 ## Registering a Service Worker

 The first thing we want to do is make sure all of our assets necessary for rendering the page are available offline.
 This requires a couple of steps.

-Add the following code in a new JavaScript file and add the file to your `index.html`:
+Add the following code in the JavaScript file called `script.js` in your root directory:

 ```javascript
 if ('serviceWorker' in navigator) {